addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 #### Better Model Property Validation

+**Problem**

-As we learned earlier in the book, the `validate` method on a Model is called before `set` and `save`, and is passed the model attributes updated with the values from these methods.
+As we learned earlier in the book, the `validate` method on a Model is called by `set` (when the validate option is set) and `save`, and is passed the model attributes updated with the values passed to these methods.

-By default, where we define a custom `validate` method, Backbone passes all of a Model's attributes through this validation each time, regardless of which model attributes are being set.
+By default, when we define a custom `validate` method, Backbone passes all of a Model's attributes through this validation each time, regardless of which model attributes are being set.

 This means that it can be a challenge to determine which specific fields are being set or validated without being concerned about the others that aren't being set at the same time.

+**Solution**

 To illustrate this problem better, let us look at a typical registration form use case that:

 * Validates form fields using the blur event
-* Validates each field regardless of whether other model attributes (aka other form data) are valid or not.
+* Validates each field regardless of whether other model attributes (i.e., other form data) are valid or not.

 Here is one example of a desired use case: